sharetiles/.github/profile/README.md

 </p>

 <p>
-  Machines that learn from experience unlock truly useful Al. Most can't, because training stops at deployment.
+  Machines that learn from experience unlock truly personal Al. Most can't, because training stops at deployment.
 At Tiles, we're building the on-device AI infrastructure for continual learning using small language models and parameter-efficient fine-tuning methods.
 </p>

 <p>